International Forum on Interfaith and Transcultural Peacebuilding 2025

 Debjani Bhattacharyya

-Professor of the History of the Anthropocene at the University of Zurich.
-She researches how legal and economic structures influence our understanding of environmental change and our response to the climate crisis.
+Debjani Bhattacharyya is a Professor of the History of the Anthropocene at the University of Zurich and a non-residential fellow at the Center for the Advanced Study of India at the University of Pennsylvania.
+Previously, she was an Associate Professor of History and Urban Studies at Drexel University.
+Her research explores the question of how legal and economic structures shape our understanding of environmental change and how these impact on our reaction to the climate crisis.

 Samsul Maarif